fscs/website-server/README.md

           Oauth Source Name
   -a, --auth-url <AUTH_URL>
           Oauth Url to authorize against
-      --group <GROUPS>
-          Specifiy a group and grant it capabilities..
-Parameter should be formatted like 'GroupName=CapName[,CapName]' -t, --token-url <TOKEN_URL>
+  -t, --token-url <TOKEN_URL>
           Oauth Url to get tokens from
   -u, --user-info <USER_INFO>
           Oauth Url to get user info from
+      --group <GROUPS>
+          Specifiy a group and grant it capabilities..
+Parameter should be formatted like 'GroupName=CapName[,CapName]' --default-capability <DEFAULT_CAPABILITIES>
-  -j, --workers <WORKERS>
+          Specify Capabilities to be granted to Users that arent logged in -j, --workers <WORKERS>
           How many web workers to spawn.
 Default is the number of CPU cores --cors-allowed-origin <CORS_ALLOWED_ORIGIN>